MonetDB/pymonetdb/doc/batchsize.rst

 memory.

 Generally it does not make sense to make `replysize` larger than the default.
-Because of prefetching the batch sizes quickly become large anyway, and with newer versions of MonetDB and pymonetdb it has advantages to keep the size of the initial response fairly small.
+The batch sizes grow quickly anyway, and with newer versions of MonetDB and pymonetdb it is better to keep the size of the initial response fairly small.
 This is because starting from version VERSION, MonetDB supports a binary result set protocol which is much more efficient to parse.
 However, this protocol cannot be used in the first response,